gradle/gradle/design-docs/done/dependency-management-bug-fixes.md

         * Fail if directory listing is not available.
 2. For each candidate version:
     1. If the version matcher does not accept the module version, continue.
-    2. Fetch the module version meta-data, as described below.
+    2. Fetch the module version metadata, as described below.
 If not found, continue.
-    3. If the version matcher requires the module meta-data and it does not accept the meta-data, continue.
+    3. If the version matcher requires the module metadata and it does not accept the metadata, continue.
     4. Use the module version.
 3. Return not found.

-To fetch the meta-data for a module version:
+To fetch the metadata for a module version:
-1. Download the meta data descriptor resource, via the resource cache.
+1. Download the metadata descriptor resource, via the resource cache.
 If found, parse.
-    1. Validate module version in meta-data == the expected module version.
+    1. Validate module version in metadata == the expected module version.
 2. Check for a jar artifact, via the resource cache.
-If found, use default meta-data.
-The meta-data must have `default` set to `true` and `status` set to `integration`.
+If found, use default metadata.
+The metadata must have `default` set to `true` and `status` set to `integration`.
 3. Return not found.

 # Correct handling of packaging and dependency type declared in poms (DONE)